PurelyCode/gem-yorditests/README.md

   yordi push -bm  # pushes all benchmark details and masks to online store
 ```
 ### Standalone Scenario
-So you have run an appium or selenium test that made a lot of screenshots
+So you have run an appium or selenium test that made a lot of screenshots.
-Wherever you want to run your yordi test do the follow
+Wherever you want to run your yordi test do the following.
 ``` ruby
   yordi init
   yordi test path/to/screenshot